peering-manager/peering-manager/README.md

 some dependencies to run.
 For a complete list of requirements, see `requirements.txt`.

-It is built against both Python 2.7 and 3.5.
-Python 3.5 is recommended.
+It is built against Python 3 versions.
+Tested versions are 3.4, 3.5 and 3.6.

 The best way to start setting up this tool is to use **pip** within a **virtualenv**.